Signal crayfish

-The signal crayfish (Pacifastacus leniusculus) is a North American species of crayfish.
-It was introduced to Europe in the 1960s to supplement the North European Astacus astacus fisheries, which were being damaged by crayfish plague, but the imports turned out to be a carrier of that disease.
-The signal crayfish is now considered an invasive species across Europe, Japan, and California, ousting native species there.
+The signal crayfish (Pacifastacus leniusculus) is a species of crayfish indigenous to North America.
+Introduced to Europe in the 1960s to supplement the North European Astacus astacus fisheries, which were being damaged by crayfish plague, it was subsequently discovered that the signal was itself a carrier of that disease.
+Consequently, the signal crayfish is now considered an invasive species across Europe, Japan, and California, having displaced the native species in these regions.

 Description and ecology

 Members of this species are typically 6–9 cm long, although sizes up to 16–20 cm are possible.
-They are bluish-brown to reddish-brown in colour, with robust, large, smooth claws.
-They have a white to pale blue-green patch near the claw hinge, like the white flags that signalmen used for directing trains—hence the name.
+A distinctive white to pale blue-green patch is present near the claw hinge, reminiscent of the white flags that signalmen used for directing trains—hence the species' common name.

 The lifecycle of the signal crayfish is typical for the family Astacidae.
-Around 200–400 eggs are laid after mating in the autumn, and are carried under the female's tail until they are ready to hatch the following spring.
-The eggs hatch into juveniles, which pass through three stages (two moults) before leaving their mother.
-Sexual maturity is reached after 2–3 years, and the lifespan can be up to 20 years.
+The mating season occurs in the autumn, during which time the female produces around 200 to 400 eggs.
+These are then carried under the female's tail until they are ready to hatch in the following spring.
+Upon hatching, the juveniles undergo three stages of development, passing through (two moults), before they are able to leave their mother.
+Sexual maturity is reached after two to three years, and the lifespan can extend up to 20 years.

-The signal crayfish is an omnivore, with most of its dietary intake being detritus.
+The signal crayfish is an omnivore, with a diet primarily consisting of detritus.
+Adults can adapt to a broad range of salinity, substrate types and the presence of aquatic vegetation.